turingschool/mkfriend/README.md

 re-run the rake task and it will change the existing records (unless you change the slug, like `pat-brisbin`).

+If you have fun facts that you'd like to share with the other thoughtbottles, add it under the `trivia` key, `config/people.yml`.
+For an example, look under "gabe-berke-williams".

 Guidelines
 ----------